 - If you’re home handing out goodies, try to keep them away from the door.
 You may want to put a gate up so they have a room to themselves with their toys.
 Halloween is a prime time to possibly lose a pet with the opening and closing of door, so keeping them in a secured area can help reduce that possibility (and can also reduce the potential of your animal getting anxious or protective every time a trick-or-treater arrives).
 Another tip is to make sure all IDs are updated for your pet(s) in the event they do escape.

 - If you decide to take your pet out for trick-or-treating, the same safety tips that apply to young ghouls and goblins apply to your pet.
 Keep them visible (reflective tape, flashlight).
 Know when to bring them home.
-Seeing all of the creative costumes and excited kids equals a hectic evening that can be overwhelming for pets.
+Seeing all of the creative costumes and excited kids can be a hectic evening that can be overwhelming for pets.

 With a bit of planning, you can keep Halloween just a little less scary for all of your family members!